Republican ex-Treasury chief Paulson slams Trump, to vote for Clinton

 Brent Scowcroft, a national security adviser to two Republican presidents, endorsed Clinton on Wednesday, and Richard Armitage, a deputy secretary of state under George W. Bush, said last week he would support her.

-Paulson, who helped steer a $700 billion (£512.2 billion) bailout of the financial system through Congress during the financial meltdown, said Trump is a "phony" who is unfit to be president.
+Paulson, who helped steer a $700 billion bailout of the financial system through Congress during the financial meltdown, said Trump is a "phony" who is unfit to be president.

 "I can't help but think what would have happened if a divisive character such as Trump were president during the 2008 financial crisis, at a time when leadership, compromise and careful analysis were critical," he said.